newaetech/tracewhisperer/trace_noise.md

-# Trace Noise With PhyWhisperer
+# Trace Noise With PhyWhisperer and ChipWhisperer-Husky

 Trace port activity can add significant "noise" to power traces.
 The figure below shows this visually: two power traces were obtained where the K82F